Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 ### Virtual file system objects

-First some necessary background.
 GvFlt introduces some new states for directories and files.

 A directory can be in one of these states:
 * Virtual.
 The directory does not actually exist on disk, but it appears as if it does